 (2) The provisions referred to in subsection (1)(a), (b) or (c) continue to apply —

-(a) as if they were regulations made under section 38 of the State Superannuation Act 2000; and
+(a) as if they were regulations made under the State Superannuation Act 2000; and

 (b) only to the extent that they are not inconsistent with that Act.

-(3) Regulations may be made under section 38 of the State Superannuation Act 2000 to amend, or to discontinue the application of, the provisions of the GES Act and the S&FB Act continued by this section.
+(3) Regulations may be made under the State Superannuation Act 2000 to amend, or to discontinue the application of, the provisions of the GES Act and the S&FB Act continued by this section.

 (4) While any provisions of the GES Act or S&FB Act continue to apply under this section a reference in an Act amended by Part 3 to the Government Employees Superannuation Act 1987 or the Superannuation and Family Benefits Act 1938 is to be read, where it is appropriate in the context to do so, as including a reference to the provisions of that Act as so continuing.

+[Section 26 amended by No. 25 of 2007 s.
+78.]

 Part 3 — Consequential amendments

 27. Agriculture and Related Resources Protection Act 1976 amended